tealeeseng/RoboND-Kinematics-Project/leeseng_writeup.md

 Following is the schematic to derive DH Parameters.
 Right hands rule is useful to layout directions of X and Z axis in each joint.
 ![alt text][image1]

-With schematic above and kr210.urdf.xacro, and following algorithm:
+With schematic above, kr210.urdf.xacro, and following algorithm:
 ```
 Twist angle, alpha(i-1) is the angle between Zi-1 to Zi measured about Xi-1
 Link length, a(i-1) is the distance from Zi-1 to Zi measured along Xi-1